 Parole Representation Throughout Texas

-Many people will have questions about how parole works in Texas.
+Many people have questions about how parole works in Texas.
 For instance, only inmates in prison for 20 years or longer are eligible to see the parole board in typical parole hearings.
-Inmates that have went up for parole in the past are at a greater disadvantage of being denied parole, since they’ve been denied release already.
-An attorney offers a breath of fresh air during the parole review, helping sway the parole board in the favor of the inmate.
+Inmates that have been up for parole in the past are more likely to be denied parole, since they’ve been denied release already.
+An attorney offers expert guidance during the parole review, helping to sway the parole board in the favor of the inmate.

 The Law Office of Greg Tsioros doesn’t focus on the past.
-We understand that bad things happen to good people, sometimes so unfortunate they lead to prison.
-We concentrate on the future, and the wonderful person the inmate become since that horrific day that is you likely regret more than anything in life.
-Time gives us the chance to grow as individuals, and our mistakes provide learning opportunities.
-We understand that our clients have grown and matured during their time in prison, and have great potential in life, if only given that second chance.
-Our past shouldn’t haunt us forever, especially when you’re not that person any more.
+We understand that bad things happen to good people, sometimes events that are so unfortunate they lead to incarceration.
+We concentrate on the future and the person the inmate has become since the day they went to prison.
+Time gives you the chance to grow as an individual, and your mistakes provide learning opportunities.
+We understand that our clients have grown and matured during their time in prison and have great potential in life, if only given that second chance.

 Parole Hearings Require Attorney Expertise

-Building a close repertoire with clients is an essential step in a successful parole review.
-Greg Tsioros prepares a parole packet after getting to know the inmate, the charges, and the family, highlighting the contributions made to society and accomplishments made while behind bars.
+It is essential for an attorney to build a close rapport with clients when working toward a successful parole review.
+Greg Tsioros prepares a parole packet after getting to know the inmate, the charges, and the family, highlighting their contributions made to society and accomplishments while behind bars.

-When a lawyer and a client come together so closely, it is much easier for the attorney to represent you since he has a better understanding of who you are as a person, and the circumstances that have landed you in the situation.
-Tsioros shows the court the many wonderful contributions you’ve made to society; to your family and friends; and the community.
-Tsioros brings to light the person being charged with the crime, helping your odds of winning each step of the way.
+It is much easier for an attorney to represent a client once he has a better understanding of who they are as a person and the circumstances that have landed them in their situation.
+Tsioros highlights the humanity within the inmate charged with the crime to improve the odds of winning each step of the way.
+During your parole hearing, Tsioros shows the court the many wonderful contributions you have made to society, to your family and friends, and to the community.

-Completing paperwork is also a process involved with a parole hearing.
-This completion of this paperwork is vital, and errors can cause lengthy delays and other hassles.
-Inmates cannot easily complete this paperwork sitting inside of a 9 x 5 cell, and the family members of the inmate may lack the legal expertise needed to present a winning argument to the board.
+Completing paperwork is a critical process involved with a parole hearing.
+The completion of this paperwork is vital, and errors can cause lengthy delays.
+Inmates cannot complete this paperwork easily while sitting inside of a 9 x 5 cell, and family members may lack the legal expertise needed to present a winning argument to the board.
 Parole is a privilege, not a right, and it is imperative to convince the board that the inmate deserves this second chance.
-The paperwork is key to the proof needed.
-Attorney’s handle the paperwork associated with a parole hearing, ensuring that it is properly completed and submitted on time.
+The paperwork is key to proving the inmate is ready to be released.
+Attorneys handle all of the paperwork associated with a parole hearing, ensuring that it is properly completed and submitted on time.

 A Houston parole attorney experienced in parole hearings offers advantages to each Texas inmate with an upcoming parole review.
 Those advantages include:

-- Provide guidance concerning the best actions to take to improve odds of parole.
+- Providing guidance concerning the best actions to take to improve odds of being granted parole.

-- Help the inmate determine the right information and documents to provide to the Board.
-This is important, because too little information won’t provide the necessary information, and too much will only overwhelm the board.
+- Helping the inmate determine the correct information and documents to provide to the Board.
+This is important, because too little information won’t build an effective case, and too much will overwhelm the board.

-- Help educate family members, friends, co-workers, etc. on the proper way to write support letters to the Parole Board.
+- Helping to educate family members, friends, co-workers, etc. on the proper way to write support letters to the Parole Board.
 These letters increase the chances of inmate parole.

-- Aid the inmate in writing a letter to the Board that increases the odds of making parole.
+- Aiding the inmate in writing a letter to the Board that increases the odds of making parole.

-- Ensures accurate completion and submission of paperwork on a timely basis.
+- Ensuring accurate completion and submission of paperwork in a timely manner.

-- Conduct interviews and present evidence that may help the inmate receive parole.
+- Conducting interviews and presenting evidence that may help the inmate receive parole.

-- Appear before the Parole Board to argue the case in favor of prison release/parole eligibility.
+- Appearing before the Parole Board to argue the case in favor of prison release/parole eligibility.

-Sitting behind bars isn’t the way that you want to spend the next years of your life, especially after you’ve already wasted so many in prison.
-Why not improve your odds of making parole and hire a Houston parole attorney to give the necessary guidance for success?
+Sitting behind bars is not how you want to spend the next years of your life, especially when you’ve already wasted so many in prison.
+Why not improve your odds of making parole?
+Hire Greg Tsioros today to give you the necessary guidance for success.